christinazavou/ANNFASS/documentation/general_knowledge/ComputerVisionTools.md

 [Blender](https://snapcraft.io/blender) is open source; it supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

+note for using annfass buildings in blender: open .fbx and select viewport with materials. then if you export to .obj it will be ok.

 ##### 4. [Tool for suggestive contours](https://gfx.cs.princeton.edu/proj/sugcon/)